rapyuta-robotics/alica/supplementary/alica_ros1/alica_ros_turtlesim/README.md

 ![Blackboard setup](doc/blackboard_setup.png)

-4. Select the `WaitForTrigger` behaviour attached to the `WaitForTrigger` state by clicking on it & setup the blackboard for the behaviour in the same way
+4. Select the `WaitForTrigger` behaviour attached to the `WaitForTrigger` state and click "Setup Blackboard"
 5. Add a single key called `topic` with type std::string & access type as input.
 Close the window
 6. Select the table like icon next to the `WaitForTrigger` behaviour name & setup the blackboard key mapping from `Simulation` plan (parent) to `WaitForTrigger` behaviour (child)
 7. Map the key `join_formation_topic` in `Simulation` plan to the `topic` key in the `WaitForTrigger` behaviour
+8. Since `WaitForTrigger` behaviour is attached to 2 states in this plan, the key mapping needs to be setup for both instances.
+For the instance attached to the `MakeFormation` state, map the `leave_formation_topic` key to the `topic` key

-8. This is an example of passing parameters from parent to child.
+This is an example of passing parameters from parent to child.
 Essentially, here the Simulation plan passes the ROS topic name on which the `WaitForTrigger` behaviour should listen for the trigger (user input).
 The trigger in this case is publishing an Empty msg on the join_formation_topic topic
-9. Since `WaitForTrigger` behaviour is attached to 2 states in this plan, the key mapping needs to be setup for both instances.
-For the instance attached to the `MakeFormation` state, map the `leave_formation_topic` key to the `topic` key

 ### 6.4 Create the RoleSet